Explore This Research Unit

 Dr. Mabel Toribio

-Ewelinka (Nika) Grzejka, MS — Ms. Grzejka received her BS in Health Management and Policy from the University of New Hampshire and recently received her Masters of Science in Research Administration from Emmanuel College.
+Ewelinka (Nika) Grzejka, MS — Ms. Grzejka received her BS in health management and policy from the University of New Hampshire and recently received her master's of science degree in research administration from Emmanuel College.
 Ms. Grzejka manages all budgetary aspects of the Metabolism Unit and the Nutrition Obesity Research Center at Harvard, including grants and awards.
-She also supervises the Pilot and Feasibility program and tracks recharge supplements to the various cores of the NORCH, including core usage.
+She also supervises the Pilot and Feasibility Program and tracks recharge supplements to the various cores of the NORCH, including core usage.

-Pamela Yurrita, BA — Ms. Yurrita received her BA in Psychology, with a focus in Neuropsychology and minor in Deaf Studies from Boston University in May 2017.
-She serves as the administrative coordinator for the Nutrition Obesity Research Center at Harvard (NORCH) as well as Staff Assistant for the entire Metabolism Unit, where she continues to grow, manage, and assist in all aspects pertaining to the NORCH and the Metabolism Unit.
+Pamela Yurrita, BA — Ms. Yurrita received her BA in psychology, with a focus in neuropsychology and a minor in deaf studies from Boston University in May 2017.
+She serves as the administrative coordinator for the Nutrition Obesity Research Center at Harvard as well as staff assistant for the entire Metabolism Unit, where she continues to grow, manage and assist in all aspects pertaining to the NORCH and the Metabolism Unit.

 To contact us for support or questions, please email HarvardNORC@mgh.Harvard.edu, or call the main research office at 617-724-9109.
 Thank you!